Channeling Acceleration in Crystals and Nanostructures and Studies of Solid Plasmas: New Opportunities: Paths and facilities for follow-up experiments

-The most challenging development is arguably to deliver {\bf highly-compressed drivers}, first at sub-$\mu$m bunch length and ultimately reaching bunch length of the order of 0.1$\mu$m.
-While accelerator facilities such as FACET-II may be able to deliver $\sim\mu$m bunch length with peak current from 100 to \SI{300}{kA}~\cite{FACETII}, the experimental demonstration of a 0.1$\mu$ m bunch length requires novel developments.
-This could be done directly through some specific plasma-based and/or laser-based injection schemes, or by re-compressing beams produced in plasma and/or laser wakefield accelerators.
-Although the characterization of the longitudinal phase space of electron beams from plasma accelerators is still in its infancy, theoretical and numerical modeling suggests that the longitudinal beam quality (in particular the longitudinal emittance) is excellent and the energy spread is actually dominated by correlerated energy spread.
-Manipulating the longitudinal phase space and re-compressing electron beams from plasma accelerators is thus a very promising approach to reach 0.1$\mu$m bunch length with mega-ampere peak currents.
-For X-ray drivers, the recent invention of the {\it thin film compression} technique promises to deliver relativistically compressed X-ray laser pulses, suited for crystal/nanostructure channeling acceleration.
-The combined availability of {\bf highly-focused and highly-compressed drivers} will mark a critical milestone, allowing to push considerably the research on crystal/nanostructure wakefield acceleration with its full capability unravelled, that is with the generation of extreme-gradient (TeV/m) wakefields and possibly to coherent sources of X rays and gamma rays.
+The most challenging development is arguably to deliver {\bf highly-compressed drivers}, first at sub-\si{\micro\meter} bunch length and ultimately reaching the order of \SI{0.1}{\micro\meter}.
+While accelerator facilities such as FACET-II may be able to deliver $\sim\si{\micro\meter}$ bunch lengths with peak currents from \SIrange{100}{300}{\kilo\ampere}~\cite{FACETII}, the experimental demonstration of a \SI{0.1}{\micro\meter} bunch length requires novel developments.
+This could be done directly through some specific plasma-based and/or laser-based injection schemes (e.\,g.~\cite{HIDDING2012}), or by re-compressing beams produced in plasma and/or laser wakefield accelerators~\cite{Emma2021}.
+Although the characterization of the longitudinal phase space of electron beams from plasma accelerators is still in its infancy, theoretical and numerical modeling suggests that the longitudinal beam quality (in particular the longitudinal emittance) is excellent and the energy spread is actually dominated by a correlated energy spread.
+Manipulating the longitudinal phase space and re-compressing electron beams from plasma accelerators is thus a very promising approach to reach \SI{0.1}{\micro\meter} bunch length with mega-ampere peak currents~\cite{Emma2021}.
+For X-ray drivers, the recent invention of the thin film compression technique promises to deliver relativistically compressed X-ray laser pulses, which are suited for crystal/nanostructure channeling acceleration~\cite{Mourou2014,Naumova2004}.
+The combined availability of \textbf{highly-focused and highly-compressed drivers} will mark a critical milestone, allowing to considerably push the research on crystal/nanostructure wakefield acceleration with its full capability unravelled, that is with the generation of extreme-gradient (\si{\tera\electronvolt\per\meter}) wakefields and possibly to coherent sources of X-rays and gamma rays.
 We should emphasize that such an incredible development with extreme highly-focused and highly-compressed drivers will benefiate to the physics community well beyond crystal/nanostructure wakefield acceleration, for example it will be a critical stepping stone on the way to a fully non-perturbative QED collider~\cite{YAKIMENKO2019} and will be instrumental to novel schemes that could allow for extremely dense gamma-ray and $e^+e^-$ pair jets and laserless study of strong-field QED~\cite{SAMPATH2021}, both of great interest for our fundamental understanding of the laws of nature and for astrophysics.